EwanSC/BromansCoopey/analysis/analysis_dictionary.md

 * Columns:
 1. **MonumentID**
 * Source Table: (data/monument.MonumentID)
 * MonumentID is a surrogate key and Foreign key linking from data/monument.
-It identifies the monument each line in this table is referring too, providing their means of identification within this dataset.
+It identifies the monument each line in this table is referring to, providing their means of identification within this dataset.
 * Values: 1-130
 2. **CIL**
 * Source Table: (data/monument_corpus.CorpusName & data/monument_corpus.Reference)